 You generally need a bachelor's degree and TEFL certificate to teach in China.

-It’s important to remember that China is still a developing country, and the Chinese way of doing things can be quite different to what you’re used to.
+It’s important to remember that China is still a developing country.
+The Chinese way of doing things can be quite different to what you’re used to.

 Once you successfully complete the course, you'll receive your TEFL certificate.

-You need a working visa to teach English in China.
-This is referred to as the Z visa.
-You should not enter China on any other visa.
+You need a working visa to teach in China.
+This is known as the Z visa.

 Once you’ve accepted a job offer and signed your contract, you need to apply for the Z visa.
 This involves a number of steps:

 China regards the teaching profession highly and teachers are respected.
 Teaching in China truly is a rewarding experience.

-On the other hand, if you’re teaching in a private center or language institute, you’ll generally be expected to work from set lesson plans created by the school.
+On the other hand, if you teach in a private center or language institute, you’ll generally be expected to work from set lesson plans created by the school.

-Managing student behavior will be a key part of your role.
-While most students in China are well behaved, you may need to pay special attention to a few students.
+Managing student behavior in China will be a key part of your role.
+While most students are well behaved, you may need to pay special attention to a few students.

 Younger students are very active and often noisy, while older students can be passive and quiet.
 You’ll therefore have different challenges depending on the age of your students.